 Keep the door or lid open after running wash cycles to prevent mold and odors.

-Wipe down rubber door seals after every wash.
+Rinse and dry rubber door seals after every wash.

 Be careful not to overload dispensers with detergent and fabric softener.